-With the beginning of the holiday season comes many complications for those of us who come from blended families.
+With the holiday season comes many complications for those of us who come from blended families.
 The painful memories and uncertain expectations can turn what might be a joyous occasion into a time of tumult and hurt.
 Before these days are upon us, it can be helpful to make a plan.

 As you get ready for the upcoming months, consider the following: